WICG/bundle-preloading/bundle-format.md

 ```

 For further details about how the variants-value represents content negotiation, see [the specification's explanation](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html#section-4.2.1).
 Note that the proposal here is to use a simpler `index`, and move the more advanced index to the `negotiated-index` section.

+## Specification

+The format above matches the [Web Bundles specification](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html) if PRs [#617](https://github.com/WICG/webpackage/pull/617) and [#618](https://github.com/WICG/webpackage/pull/618) are landed, and if some further sections are factored out into separate documents.

 *See the [bundle format FAQ](./faq.md#bundle-format) for more information.*